dariustamasauskas/Endomondo/analysis.md

 GROUP BY ROLLUP(SportType)
 ```

-#### What are the monthly dynamics for each year and for each workout type
+### What are the monthly dynamics for each year and for each workout type?

 ```sql
 SELECT